ga-wdi-boston/http-study/README.md

 Since the web is a service, it works through a combination of **clients** (which _make_ requests) and **servers** (which _receive_ requests).
 Browsers (Chrome, Firefox, etc.) are common **HTTP clients**, but there are also command line programs (e.g. [curl](http://curl.haxx.se/docs/), [wget](http://www.gnu.org/software/wget/manual/wget.html)) that can make requests.

 Two of the most popular **HTTP servers** are [Apache](http://httpd.apache.org/) and [Nginx](http://nginx.com/), But there are lots different [web servers](http://en.wikipedia.org/wiki/Comparison_of_web_server_software) out there.
-Some web servers are [written in Ruby](https://www.ruby-toolbox.com/categories/web_servers), while others are written using other languages.
+Some web servers are [written in Ruby](https://www.ruby-toolbox.com/categories/web_servers), while others are written in other languages.
 All of them recieve **HTTP Requests** and often pass them on to web applications.

 **Web applications** are programs built by a developer within a framework like Rails or Express.
-These programs plug into a server, process the HTTP requests that receive, and generate HTTP Responses.
+These programs plug into a server, process the HTTP requests that the server receives, and generate **HTTP Responses**.

 ![HTTP Request and Response](images/http_req_resp.gif)